 A second type of interfaith group is the social issue and action group.
 This type of group focuses upon one, or a small cluster, of societal issues of problems and works to resolve the issue, or lessen the impact of the social problem.
 Issues addressed by this type of group include homelessness, hunger, AIDS, low-cost housing, environmental conservation, employment retention and retraining, and peace and justice issues.
 The agenda for each group is dictated by the demands of the specific issue but almost always entail some form of political advocacy at the local, state, or national level.
 Most social issue and action groups recruit members and financial support from both organizations and individuals; financial support provides the basis for membership.
 The resolution of the issue or problem is the overriding concern of the group, and dialogue and interaction among members almost always remains secondary.
 These groups encourage members to write letters to elected officials, attend social action marches and activities, and volunteer at social service agencies.
 Social issue and action groups do not often organize interfaith worship services.
 The full interfaith dimension of social issue and action groups is hard to determine.
 Yet, at least twenty-one social issue and action groups claim an interfaith base of support in the greater Boston area.

 An example of a social issue and action group is Social Action Ministries of Greater Boston.
 Social Action Ministries, directed by Rev. Canon Brian Kelley, is an umbrella organization which attempts to coordinate the various social ministries in the Boston area and describes itself as “a coalition of religious groups, social service agencies and individuals concerned with alleviating the problems of hungry and homeless people in the greater Boston area.”
 Specific activities include producing a directory of emergency resources and social services in the Boston area, lobbying for funding to social issues, a monthly newsletter informing members about specific issues and events, and maintaining funds for homeless families and rental assistance.
-In June, S.A.M. hosted a special reception honoring the work of departing Mayor Ray Flynn for economic and social justice.
+In June of 1993, S.A.M. hosted a special reception honoring the work of departing Mayor Ray Flynn for economic and social justice.
 S.A.M. members include Protestant, Jewish, Roman Catholic, and Muslim congregations and denominational agencies, as well as many individuals and social service agencies.
-Other examples of social issue and action groups include the Quincy Interfaith Sheltering Coalition, which runs a shelter for homeless men and women in Quincy and is supported by Protestant, Roman Catholic, Jewish and Unitarian-Univeralist, and Muslim faith communities and individuals, and the Interfaith AIDS Ministry, which supports AIDS patients and their families and receives support from Protestant, Roman Catholic, Unitarian-Universalist, and Jewish faith communities and individuals.
+Other examples of social issue and action groups include the Quincy Interfaith Sheltering Coalition (now known as Father Bill’s Place), which runs a shelter for homeless men and women in Quincy and is supported by Protestant, Roman Catholic, Jewish and Unitarian-Univeralist, and Muslim faith communities and individuals, and the Interfaith AIDS Ministry, which supports AIDS patients and their families and receives support from Protestant, Roman Catholic, Unitarian-Universalist, and Jewish faith communities and individuals.

 Community organizing and action groups present a third type of interfaith group.
 Unlike social issue and action groups which focus primarily upon the social issue or problem, community organizing and action groups emphasize the community.
 The central purpose consists of bringing community members together to discuss issues of common concern, which arise from their own experiences within the community, and then to explore ways to address the issues or concerns.
 The groups strive to build relationships among group members and concentrates on making the community a better place to live.
 Most of these interfaith groups in the greater Boston area formed within the past five years and use established faith communities as the basis for membership; thus, faith communities join the group as an institutional member and send representatives of their individual communities to the group meetings.
 Lay leadership predominates.
 Activities of community organizing and action groups range from providing support for community day care to lobbying local officials to paint crosswalks and improve playgrounds, from identifying and pressuring police to crack-down on local drug houses to challenging bank officials to alter lending practices.
 Approximately half of these groups participate in interfaith worship, and a faith commitment is viewed as a critical dimension of the organization.
 In the greater Boston area, there are at least seven interfaith community organizing and action groups with an interfaith format.